dmbarbour/wikilon/docs/AwelonLang.md

 Awelon is designed for user or community control of environments.
 Elements:

-* The Awelon environment (the *Dictionary*) is modeled as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
-This supports huge volumes, lazy downloads, incremental synchronization, atomic manipulations, and (via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) amortizing physical storage and network costs across users.
+* The Awelon environment - the *Dictionary* - is represented as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
+This supports huge volumes, lazy downloads, incremental synchronization, lightweight backups, atomic updates, and (via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) amortizing physical storage and network costs for shared volumes.

 * The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) with local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
 This language is used for structured data and data processing, including binding of data into computed views.
 We can cache and [compute incrementally](https://en.wikipedia.org/wiki/Incremental_computing) over live data.
 We can safely replay computations.
 Intermediate computation states can be written in the same language as initial source and final results, which simplifies tooling and debugging.
 We can automate testing and global consistency analysis.

 * The Awelon user interface is based on [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 We can leverage flexible graphical projections - tables, graphs, sheet music, flow charts, etc. - for editing code and data.
 Critically, due to rewriting evaluation, we can use the same projections to render computed values or intermediate debug steps.
 In context of live data, we can display live computed values like a dashboard or spreadsheets.

-* The active Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to interact with external systems and perform tedious maintenance chores.
-Awelon's bots are modeled as monadic transactions that repeat indefinitely, occasionally awaiting a relevant state change.
-Real-world effects are integrating by binding special variables to external resources, such as network sockets.
-Users control bots through editing their definition, which enables [interactive programming](https://en.wikipedia.org/wiki/Interactive_programming) and [live coding](https://en.wikipedia.org/wiki/Live_coding).
+* An active Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to model stateful or effectful behavior.
+Awelon's bots are modeled as transactions that repeat indefinitely, frequently awaiting a relevant state change.
+Users can control bots through manipulation of their definitions, allowing for [live coding](https://en.wikipedia.org/wiki/Live_coding).

-The idea of projectional editors can safely be stretched - for example, we can support collaborative development (suggestions, conflict avoidance) via interaction with auxiliary variables, or macro-edits might be supported through editing a form then pressing a button to invoke a transactional script.
-But, essentially: Effectful user actions are represented by edits.
+The idea of projectional editing can be stretched a little: macro-editing by invoking transactional scripts via command shell or form submission, uploading a file or camera stream as a user edit action, collaborative editing by sharing user intention or activity through auxiliary variables in the environment.
+But the essential structure should remain: Effectful user actions are represented as edits.
 Through edits, users control bots.
 Bots control everything else.

-The [application models](ApplicationModel.md) document describes patterns for modeling applications within the Awelon environment via projections and bots.
-This document focuses more on the Awelon language and dictionary.
+The [application models](ApplicationModel.md) document describes useful patterns for modeling applications in the Awelon system via projections and bots.
+This document focuses on Awelon language and dictionary.

 ## Language Basics